 3) Overheads: Table II lists the area and power overheads imposed by each routing strategy.
-Note that the area overheads listed for RCA derivatives, such as TTAR and TTAR+, do not include the computational resources required to perform the weighted summation.
-Here, these are considered to be integrated within the area of the crossbar switch.
-The aggregate- propagate network for these cases is approximated as an 8-bit point-to-point network with a single-entry input buffer per port.
+Note that the area overheads listed for RCA derivatives such as TTAR and TTAR+ does not include the computational resources required to perform the weighted summation.
+In the present work, these are considered to be integrated within the area of the crossbar switch.
+The aggregate-propagate network for these cases is approximated as an 8-bit point-to-point network with a single-entry input buffer per port.

-V. CONCLUSION
+V. CONCLUSIONS

-In this brief, we have presented the INT adaptive routing algorithm for dynamically throttled NoCs.
-INT bases adaptive routing decisions solely on temperature information from neighboring routers, thus minimizing monitoring overheads.
-Interconnect traffic is steered away from regions of high temperature, yielding balanced thermal profiles, with up to 25% lower thermal gradients.
-Furthermore, as a consequence of lower operating temperatures and adaptive routing, communication latency is improved, and network congestion decreased by up to 50% even in the presence of system thermal hotspots.
+In this paper, we present the Immediate Neighbourhood Temperature (INT) adaptive routing algorithm for dynamically-throttled networks-on-chip.
+INT bases adaptive routing decisions solely on temperature information from neighbouring routers, thus minimizing monitoring overheads.
+Interconnect traffic is steered away from regions of high temperature, yielding balanced thermal profiles, with upto 25% lower thermal gradients.
+Furthermore, as a consequence of lower operating temperatures and adaptive routing, communication latencies are improved, and network congestion decreased by upto 50% even in the presence of system thermal hotspots.